Kozova: Jews

-during the holocaust
+During the Holocaust

 On July 3, 1941, during Operation Barbarossa, the town was occupied by the Germans.
 Following pogroms carried out by Ukrainian peasants against Jews from surrounding villages, many Jewish refugees fled into Kozova.
 On October 16, 1941, the Germans carried out a massacre of the Jews of the town, murdering between 300 and 500 Jews in a nearby forest.

 In the spring of 1942, with the arrival of deported Jews, the Jewish population of the town rose to about 2,850.
 As more Jews were brought in, all of the town’s Jews were confined to a ghetto that was established there, where conditions were extremely overcrowded.

 On September 21, 1942 (Yom Kippur), a mass Aktion was carried out in the ghetto: between 800 and 1,000 Jews were seized and taken to Berezhany, from where they were quickly deported in freight cars to the Belzec extermination camp.

 In the winter of 1942–1943, the Jews of the ghetto suffered from a typhus epidemic; German forces executed any Jewish patients they discovered.
 On April 9, 1943, the Germans executed about 100 more Jews from the ghetto.

 On April 17, 1943, another mass Aktion took place in the ghetto, in which about 1,000 Jews were shot to death.

 On June 12, 1943, the last 1,000 Jews remaining in the ghetto were murdered.
 During this Aktion, a member of the Judenrat, attorney Kurczuk, committed suicide together with his nine family members by drinking poison, so as not to fall alive into German hands.

-After the holocaust
+After the Holocaust

-After the war only a few jews remained in Kozova.
+After the war only a few Jews remained in Kozova.